How Can Businesses Hire New Staff During COVID-19?

 When we went into lockdown, everyone’s daily life came to a halt – but life must go on.

-Businesses still need to continue to better themselves and need the staff to do so.
-Many companies came to a stand-still in March, but a few months later, and they have begun to gear back up to return to business life as normal (well, as normal as they can be).
+Businesses still need to continue to better themselves, and need the staff to do so.
+Many companies came to a stand-still on Monday 23rd of March, but a few weeks later, and they have begun to gear back up to return to business life as normal (well, as normal as they can be).

 To continue to improve, develop, and expand a business, it takes skilled employees to do so.
 This is where a problem comes in – the hiring and recruitment becomes a lot harder when you can’t meet up with them.